TaraEsmaeilbeig/one_bit_DoA_estimation/README.md

 # One-bit DoA estimation
-This is the implementation for the paper \url{https://ieeexplore.ieee.org/document/10636650} and can be used to estimate DoA from one-bit  measurements.
+This is the implementation for the paper [Deep Learning-Enabled One-Bit DoA Estimation](https://ieeexplore.ieee.org/document/10636650) and can be used to estimate DoA from one-bit  measurements.

  We explore an application of deep unrolling in the direction of arrival (DoA) estimation problem when  coarse quantization is applied to the measurements.